Finding Reliable Information When You Are Pregnant Or Postpartum Can Be Very Difficult

 So one of the things that I wanted to talk about is finding sources of really good info.

-So one of the ways to do this right off the bat is by vetting your information.
-So where is it actually coming from?
+Right off the bat, you need to be vetting your information.
+Where is it actually coming from?
 When you are looking at the source of something, especially if it is online, and you just put in a Google search, a couple of things to know is that it’s really important to look for where that information came from, who was funding it, which is a really big one, and then how the kind of source is put together.

 So, was it a professional, was it done by an organization?
 How is it actually being presented?